alessiococchieri/BDA-project-sparkify/README.md

   <img src="img/direct-corr.png">
 </p>

-For completness, also charts of non-strongly correlated features are reported.
+For completeness, also charts of non-strongly correlated features are reported.
 In particular:
 - ***interactions*** and ***total_session*** $p$ = 0.07
 - ***interactions*** and ***session_gap*** $p$ = -0.17
 - ***days_registered*** and ***total_session*** $p$ = 0.20